-Off-site Adoption Location Support: Assist the Cat Room Managers with greeting and interacting with PetSmart customers that visit the Cat Rooms at two of our PetSmart partner locations- Ahwatukee Petsmart and Tempe PetSmart (Priest & Elliot).
+Off-site Adoption Location Support: Assist the Cat Room Managers with greeting and interacting with PetSmart customers that visit our PetSmart partner location in Tempe (Priest & Elliot).

 Administrative/Clerical Support: Duties may include greeting & directing visitors, assisting Adoption Counselors, spot cleaning the public-facing areas of the shelter and clerical duties such as helping with fliers, pamphlets, mailings, paperwork and data entry.

 Pet-Food Bank Support: Organize the Pet Food Bank supply room shelves and record, inventory and shelve in-kind donations of cat litter, pet food, and more.

 Marketing & Photography: Are you an amateur photographer?
 While spending time with our animals, take photos and share them on social media.
 Assist our marketing department in spreading the word about all of our wonderful adoptable animals and programs.